~ 6 MIN READ

 |It is vital to the success of an organization||IMPORTANCE||It is vital to the success of an organization|

-Think of it this way: Business strategies spring from and are informed by corporate strategy.
-Corporate strategy informs business strategies.
+Think of it this way: Business plans spring from and are informed by corporate strategy.
+Corporate strategy informs business plans.
 Ultimately, however, the success of the organization as a whole depends on the success of those business plans.
-If your business strategies are successful—and they are linked to your corporate strategy—then your corporate strategy will be successful, too.
+If your business plans are successful—and they are linked to your corporate strategy—then your corporate strategy will be successful, too.

 Example #1: A For-profit Organization